-This bill would establish the Office of Higher Education Performance and Accountability Commission, composed of 6 public members with experience in postsecondary education, appointed as specified, as the statewide postsecondary education coordination and planning entity.
-The bill would provide for the appointment by the Governor, subject to confirmation by a majority of the membership of the Senate, of an executive director of the office.
-The bill would establish an 8 member advisory board for the purpose of examining, and making recommendations to, the office regarding the functions and operations of the office and reviewing and commenting on any recommendations made by the office to the Governor and the Legislature, among other specified duties. require the commission to develop an independent annual report on the condition of higher education in California, as provided.
+This bill would establish the Higher Education Performance and Accountability Commission, composed of 6 public members with experience in postsecondary education, appointed as specified, as the statewide postsecondary education coordination and planning entity.
+The bill requires the commission to develop an independent annual report on the condition of higher education in California, as provided.
 The bill would establish other functions and responsibilities of the commission, which would include specified advisory duties and acting as a clearinghouse for postsecondary education information.